10 Questions to Ask Your Doctor About Crohn's Diseaseby Erica Sanderson Editor

 How should I change my diet?

 Bring a food journal to share with your doctor.
 This will help you hone in on which foods trigger flares.
-In general, Crohn’s patients should avoid greasy meals, high fiber foods, roughage, wheat, dairy, caffeine and alcohol.
-Ask about the Specific Carbohydrate Diet (SCD) or GAPS diet.
-Your doctor also may refer you to work with a nutritionist.
+Crohn’s patients may be advised to avoid greasy meals, high fiber foods, roughage, wheat, dairy, and/or caffeine and alcohol.
+Your doctor also may refer you to work with a registered dietitian to create a meal plan that is right for you.
+Diet cannot cure Crohn’s disease, but they may help you to manage your symptoms.

 Are there potential complications?